davnn/fastpaced-articles/beautiful-interpolation/index.md

 When an additional point $(x_{n+1}, y_{n+1})$ is to be used, all previous basis polynomials and their corresponding coefficients remain unchanged, we only need to obtain a new basis polynomial of degree $n + 1$.

-Let's calculate the Newton interpolation for our example.^[A more in-depth tutorial on Newton interpolation can be found [here](http://fourier.eng.hmc.edu/e176/lectures/ch7/node4.html).]
+Let's calculate the Newton interpolation for our example.^[Ruye Wang wrote a more in-depth tutorial on Newton interpolation, and other interpolation methods, which can be found [here](http://fourier.eng.hmc.edu/e176/lectures/ch7/node4.html).]

 $$
 \begin{aligned}